kathesch/JuliaTutorial.jl/docs/src/index.md

     Typically, Julia code written for 1.0.0 will work if run by later versions of Julia (this is known as backwards compatability).
 However code written for a newer Julia version cannot be assumed to run on an earlier Julia version i.e. it is not forward compatible.
 This is usually because it incorporates language features which are not parseable by earlier Julia versions.

-    Practically speaking, if you keep Julia updated to the current stable release, you won't run into version issues, but if you find yourself needing to use many different versions of Julia, for instance, if you want to test the latest releases or want to use a very old package, you can use the [juliaup](https://github.com/JuliaLang/juliaup) tool to quickly and conveniently manage many different Julia versions.
+    Practically speaking, if you keep Julia updated to the current stable release, you won't run into version issues, but if you find yourself needing to use many different versions of Julia, for instance, if you want to test the latest releases or want to use a very old package, you can use the [juliaup](https://github.com/JuliaLang/juliaup) tool to conveniently manage many different Julia versions.

 # Using Julia in VS Code

 VS Code can be installed from its [official download page](https://code.visualstudio.com/download).

-It can also be installed via homebrew (on macs) by pasting the following command into a terminal.
+It can also be installed via homebrew (on macs).

 `brew install --cask visual-studio-code`

 You can then open VS Code by typing `code` into a terminal.

-The julia extension can be install by clicking the following extension button in the upper left of VS Code.
+The Julia extension can be install by clicking the following extension button in the upper left of VS Code.

 ![](2022-09-26-14-51-45.png)